 African language translation and Hep B

 One of the strategies used in the education of at risk communities is to provide resources that discuss the facts on how it is transmitted, how it is spread and how one can advocate for their health and protection.
 In presenting the facts, resources such as these used with African language translation and Hep B also debunk the myths on transmission and spread which is just as important as knowing the facts.
-In our specialty with healthcare translations, we partner with our client, Gilead Sciences, to translate these resources in a variety of languages.
+In our specialty with healthcare translation, we partner with our client, Gilead Sciences, to translate these resources in a variety of languages.
 In an effort to help a community based center in the Bronx, NY, we recently completed a brochure on Understanding Hep B in the Twi, Hausa and Igbo languages.
 The Bronx is home to an estimated 120,000 native West Africans, roughly 10-15% of whom may be infected with hepatitis B. Gaining access to this community and their trust calls for cultural competency and language is part of that competency.